 If you use Windows, it is always a good idea to have a Windows 10 Bootable USB around.
-My new Windows setup crashed, and I had no way to use the Advanced Recovery.
+My new Windows setup crashed, and I had no way to use Advanced Recovery.
 So I had two options—find another Windows 10 computer or use a macOS to create a bootable USB drive.
-Luckily I had the later.
+Luckily I had the latter.
 In no time, I was able to create a Windows 10 Bootable USB using macOS to repair my primary computer.

 Create Windows 10 Bootable USB on Mac for PC